-HILJ Volume 60 – Call for Online Submissions
+HILJ Volume 65 — Call for Online Submissions

-Both Blog and Comment articles will be reviewed on a rolling basis by HILJ’s Online Staff, which is comprised of J.D. candidates, and they may also be reviewed by our faculty advisors and/or scholars in our peer network.
-We endeavor to respond to authors within a month of receiving a submission, but we are unfortunately unable to provide feedback for articles that are not selected.
+Submissions to ILJ Online will be reviewed by HILJ’s Online Staff, which is comprised of J.D. and LL.M. candidates.
+They may also be reviewed by our faculty advisors and/or scholars in our peer network.
+We endeavor to respond to authors within one month of receiving a submission, but we are unfortunately unable to provide feedback for articles that are not selected.

 Once an article or proposal has been selected, the Lead Online Executive Editor will contact the author with further information on the editing and publication process.

 Please contact firstname.lastname@example.org with questions or to request an expedited review.